MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

-ATA learns the entity behavior for users, computers, and resources over a sliding 3 week period.
+ATA learns the entity behavior for users, computers, and resources over a sliding three week period.
 The behavior model is based on the following activities: the machines the entities logged in to, the resources the entity requested access to, and the time these operations took place.
 ATA sends an alert when there is a deviation from the entity’s behavior based on machine learning algorithms.

 **Investigation**